greenm01/ec4x/docs/ec4x_specs.md

 P0 -> P1 -> P2 -> P3 -> P4 -> P5 -> P6

-A planet may not skip a class, and each step costs the upper PU bound for the upgraded planet class in SATs.
-Example: Upgrading a P3 planet to a P4 planet requires level four terraforming and 1k SATs.
+A planet may not skip a class, and each step costs the upper PU bound for the upgraded planet class in XMR.
+Example: Upgrading a P3 planet to a P4 planet requires level four terraforming and 1k XMR.

 ETACs set the initial livable conditions for a Level I colony.
 Further terraforming is completed by colonists on the surface and do not require additional ETACs.